Are You Looking for Closure?

 - Where is it coming from? (was it the way your parents spoke to you?
-An experience with peers early in your life? or other experience?)
+An experience with peers early in your life? or other experiences?)

-- What was the core/limiting behavioural decision I made based about the belief at the time that prevented me from expressing myself ? (process was cut short)
+- What was the core/limiting behavioural decision I made based on the belief at the time that prevented me from expressing myself ? (the process was cut short)

 - How does it affect my behaviour today?

 - What action can I take to make myself more authentic? (who I really want to be)

 This is an activity that builds on our ability to face our emotions, label them, understand them, and then choose to move forward deliberately in a way that aligns with our goals.
 This process increases our capacity to engage our inner world.

 Questioning ourselves creates a tremendous amount of power and can be utilized during our interaction with others as well.